Evergreen Group unveils new corporate haven in M’sia with HWG partnership

 This partnership is not just about collaboration; it’s about creating a financial ecosystem that addresses the diverse financial needs of the region.

-In addition to the partnership announcement, Evergreen Group Holdings will also celebrate a significant milestone for its subsidiary company Maxima, which operates under the HWG umbrella.
+In addition to the partnership announcement, HWG will also celebrate a significant milestone for its subsidiary company Maxima, which operates under the HWG umbrella.

 Maxima CEO Jenson Lim said: “We have achieved noteworthy success in obtaining the BNM approved financial advisory and crafting a top-tier, industry-disruptive strategy that will propel its financial advisers into exponential growth.